Metropole Internment Camp: Camp life

-Reveille was at 7am, when roll call was taken and physical exercises undertaken before breakfast.
+Reveille was at 7 a.m., when roll call was taken and physical exercises undertaken before breakfast.
 Meals were generally taken communally, an unusual occurrence in the Manx internment camps possible only because of the large dining rooms stretching the length of the ground floor of the hotels.
 The men were free to entertain themselves between meals, which they did through various recreational, sporting and educational activities.

 A school existed in the Metropole Hotel where French, English, Latin, German and Russian classes were taught.
 Cabaret performances were produced by internees in the dining room of Metropole Hotel, which was also used for indoor sports outside of mealtimes.
 In the basement of the Waverley was an Italian elementary school which was for the benefit of a number of sailors who could not read or write.
 Excursions under guard were also permitted, most notably walks along and beyond the promenade, and also swimming in the sea.

 After an initial period at the beginning of the war, internees were permitted to apply to work outside of the camp on local farms.
 They also took up business of their own within the camp, for which they started their own internal currency created from stamped pieces of cardboard.

 Visits from relatives were permitted with prior arrangement and official permits from the Home Office.
 These would be for a limited period of time within a designated area of the camp.

-At 5pm roll call was again taken and the names announced of those being released in the morning were announced, a practice that began in October 1941 with the beginning of the release of “grade C” and soon “grade B” internees considered to be a little or no harm to the Allies.
+At 5 p.m. roll call was again taken and the names announced of those being released in the morning were announced, a practice that began in October 1941 with the beginning of the release of “grade C” and soon “grade B” internees considered to be a little or no harm to the Allies.

 Troop discipline was considered to be slack in comparison to the other camps on the island.
 Thefts from military stores and the occasional guard asleep on duty were reported, as were poor or forgotten searches of internees returning to the camp.

 During the infrequent air raids on the island, the camp was evacuated to a quarry a hundred yards behind the camp.